 5 – INCORPORATE DRYLAND WORKOUTS

 Dryland training (another term for strength training) can be a great way to strengthen yourself as a swimmer.
 In addition to warm ups and stretching, dryland training has many advantages for the swimmer who is looking to feel more powerful in the water and improve their times.
-Check out these great dryland workouts you can try at home, in the gym, or on the pool deck.
+Check out the dryland training plans in the MySwimPro app, along with the dryland resources below!

 6 – FOCUS ON TECHNIQUE